 “Marco was depressed after being sent off in his second appearance for West Ham at Old Trafford and disappeared for a few days.
 West Ham’s Clubcall reporter phoned me and said he was trying to find Boogers for an interview but could not reach him.
 He asked if I had booked any flights for him.

 “I told him I hadn’t, but added: ‘If he has gone back to Holland, he’s probably gone by car again.’
 The reporter misheard me and stated on Clubcall that I had said: ‘If he’s gone back to Holland, he’s probably gone to his caravan.’
 As you know, journalists often listen to Clubcall.
 Which explains why, the following day, the back page headline in the Sun was: ‘Barmy Boogers Living In A Caravan’.
 The legend endures …”

-After retiring as a player in 2003 with Dutch second tier side Dordrecht, where he managed a decent 66 goals in 128 games, Boogers moved upstairs. becoming became a technical director at the club.
+Boogers retired as a player in 2003 at Dutch second tier side Dordrecht, where he managed a decent 66 goals in 128 games.
+He eventually moved upstairs, becoming became a technical director at the club.